Youth Bikes for Sale in Chicago

 Tips for Buying a Bike for a Child

-1. Know how kid's bikes are sized - unlike bicycles for adults, children's bike are not sized by the frame size, instead they come in sizes based on wheel size.
+1. Know how a youth bike is sized - kids bikes come in sizes based on wheel size.
 If a child is just starting out with their first bike, a sizing chart is a good place to start:

 Wheel size of 12 in, age 1-4 years